How to start an event management company?

 An event will only be successful if the planner takes these questions into account and plans the event accordingly.

 - Cost: This step involves preparing budgets for events, keeping in mind the cost limit set by the clients.
 The budget must include detailed information and cost of each component of the event.
-These budgets can be prepared using an event planning software.
+These budgets can be prepared using event planning software.

 - Canvassing: Canvassing in event management usually involves obtaining sponsorships and raising funds, advertising the event and networking with industry experts.
 Canvassing is especially applicable to events where funds are being raised for social causes.